d-bl/GroundForge/docs/help/index.md

 We create the prototype for the pattern in the area labelled “Forms for advanced users”.
 First, we map the pattern onto a grid.
 Symbols, comprising numbers or letters, are used to draw lines on the grid.
 This creates a vector diagram showing the order in which pairs of threads come together.
 From this description, the software generates a working diagram and a thread diagram.
 It requires a more [detailed tutorial](Advanced) to fully explain the many construction options available.

-<a name="BK-31"></a>
-Feature 31 in the [DKV pattern](http://www.deutscher-kloeppelverband.de/index.php/component/jshopping/product/view/4/47?Itemid=242) "Binche Kompakt" was published in "Kant" issue 2000/2.
-[Variations](https://github.com/d-bl/GroundForge/blob/b6a765f/docs/help/index.md#tutorial) on this once lost ground can be explored in GroundForge.

 ### Add footsides

 In addition to modelling a lace ground, GroundForge can also model a footside for it.
 Left and right footsides are defined separately and depend on the number of columns in the patch.